Tw1ddle/Ludum-Dare-33/src/README.md

 Running locally in the browser requires the [same origin policy to be disabled](http://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome) so that required assets can be loaded.

+There are currently issues with particle systems flickering a bit in Google Chrome.

-Note that debug builds include a debugger UI that may slow things down a lot.
+Debug builds include a debugger UI that may slow things down a lot.